-A student employee shall mean employees hired for a specific period of time not to exceed twenty (20) weeks in one calendar year, but may be extended on the mutual agreement of the parties.
-They shall not accumulate seniority or be entitled to any benefits or posting privileges and will be paid the negotiated Student Rate.
+A Student Employee shall mean employees hired for a specific period of time not to exceed twenty (20) weeks in one calendar year but may be extended on the mutual agreement of the parties.
+They shall not accumulate seniority or be entitled to any benefits or posting privileges and will be paid according to Schedule "B" of this Agreement.